Co-Curricular

 sport

-Many sporting clubs complement and expand our sports curriculum, including Rugby, Hockey, Football, Netball and Cricket; all of which provide additional training opportunities to encompass and enhance our Games schedule and fixtures list.
-In addition, we offer an array of sports clubs that cater to the unique trends and interests of our pupils, encouraging each individual to try a sport they may not have considered.
-These include, yet are not limited to: Yoga, Tennis, Golf, Taekwondo, Water Polo, Judo, Badminton, Fencing, Trampolining and more.
+Senior School and Sixth Form curriculum sports are divided between the three School terms, with co-curricular termly clubs aligned to these sports offerings.
+We also offer an array of sports clubs that cater to the unique trends and interests of our pupils, encouraging each individual to try a sport they may not have considered.
+These include, but are not limited to, Yoga, Tennis, Golf, Taekwondo, Water Polo, Judo, Badminton, Fencing, Trampolining and more.

 Senior Sports